-The exploration of the working and major codes of variation and heredity is termed as Genetics.
+Genetics is termed as the study to understand the functioning of inheritance of traits from parents to offspring.
 The groundwork on which heredity stands is known as inheritance.
 It is defined as the procedure by which characteristics are handed down from one generation to the other.
 Gregor Johann Mendel is known as the “Father of Modern Genetics” for his discoveries on the basic principles of heredity.

 Law of Inheritance by Gregor Mendel

 Garden Pea (Pisum Sativum) was the plant that Mendel experimented on for 7 years to get to the point to propose the laws of inheritance in live creatures.
 Mendel carefully chose seven distinct characteristics of Pisum Sativum for the investigation concerning hybridization.
-Mendel used true breeding lines i.e. those that go through constant self-pollination and display steady characteristic heritance.
+Mendel used true-breeding lines i.e. those that go through constant self-pollination and display steady characteristic inheritance.

 Principles of Inheritance